suhaibkhan/finitejs/README.md

 main limitation of R is its steep learning curve.
 The main purpose of this project is to overcome that limitation by providing an easy to use data analysis tool for anyone with basic JavaScript knowledge.

+The project is at budding stage.
+Project wiki and detailed documentation will be updated with the initial release.
 #### Build
 ```
 cd <to finitejs folder>